RyoK3N/Music/README.md

 ## Upcoming AI Chatbot Assistant

-We are thrilled to announce the development of an **AI Chatbot Assistant** that will revolutionize how you create and manipulate music samples!
+Im thrilled to announce the development of an **AI Chatbot Assistant** that will revolutionize how you create and manipulate music samples!
 This intelligent assistant is designed to generate diverse samples from your recordings, enhancing your creativity and productivity.

 ### What to Expect